afvalenciab/pokemon/README.md

 # Pokémon View
-This project allows you interactive with the Pokemon world.
+This project allows you to interact with the Pokemon world.

-Check the application in the following link:
+Check the application in the link below:
 [pokemon-view.web.app/](https://pokemon-view.web.app/)

-* You can list the Pokémons and see the picture, id, Name, Type, Weight.
+* You can see the Pokémons list with their picture, id, Name, Type and Weight.
-* You can load more Pokémons doing click in "More Pokémos", this option will load 20 Pokémons more.
+* You can load more Pokémons pressing click in "More Pokémons", this option will load 20 more Pokémons.
-* You can delete one or more than one, you just need to select the Pokémon with one click then click in the button "Delete Pokémon".
+* You can delete one or more Pokémons, you just need to select the Pokémon with one click then click in the button "Delete Pokémon".
 If you want to unselect a Pokémon you can click again on the Pokémon.
 * You can filter the list and search any Pokémon as long as the Pokémon is in the charged list.
 * This app is available on mobile devices.